cayblood/saltaires/jekyll-site/events.md

 ## October 26, 2016

 **Saltaires Guest Night**: Come experience what's it's like to sing with the premiere barbershop chorus in the state of Utah!
 Whether you're a long time veteran of barbershop or have never even heard of it, join us for a night of spectacular harmony.
 Participants should come prepared to sing three songs.
 [Contact us](mailto:contact@saltaires.org) for access to the music.
 This is an event not to be missed!
+6-10pm at the South Jordan Legacy Retirement Residence, 1617 W Temple Ln, South Jordan, Utah 84095.

 ## September 24, 2016